Yandex Cloud

 Installation and setupInstallation and setup

-You can install an agent for collecting metrics when creating a VM using the management console, CLI, API, or Terraform.
+You can install a metric collection agent when creating a VM with the help of the management console, CLI, API, or Terraform.

 Management console